 The right consistency in the gluten free dough

-Most sandwich type gluten free bread recipes I’ve seen on the internet has a dough that is more like a batter.
+Most sandwich type gluten free bread recipes I’ve seen on the internet have a dough that is more like a batter.
 That makes it tremendously difficult to form the bread into a braid or plait.
-For this gluten free plait bread recipe the dough is soft and spongy.
-It is slightly sticky but not to the point where you couldn’t work it.
-Add some oil to your finger tips if it is too sticky to work and of course you can always dust it with some of the measure for measure gluten free flour.
+For this recipe, the dough is soft and spongy.
+It is slightly sticky but not to the point where you can’t work it.
+Add some oil to your fingertips if it is too sticky to work and of course, you can always dust it with some of the measure for measure gluten free flour.

 After letting the dough rise for 45 minutes, it expands and sometimes it cracks a little.
 This is normal.
 I’ve made this gluten free plait bread quite a few times and every time it cracks.
 But don’t worry we will pull it back together when we are forming it into the braided loaf.